A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: A variant of perfectoid Abhyankar's lemma for almost Witt-perfect rings

-Now we can establish a weak form of Riemann's extension theorem, which is fitting into the framework of Zariskian geometry; see \cite{T18} for more details.
+Now we can prove the following type of extension theorem, which is fitting into the framework of Zariskian geometry; see \cite{T18} for more details.

-\begin{theorem}[Riemann's extension theorem I] Let $A$ be a ring with a nonzero divisor $\varpi$ that is $\varpi$-adically Zariskian and integral over a Noetherian ring.
-Let $g\in A$ be a nonzero divisor.
-Let $A^{j}$ the Tate ring associated to $\big(A[\frac{\varpi^j}{g}], (\varpi)\big)$ for every integer $j>0$.
+\begin{theorem}[Zariskian Riemann's extension theorem] Let $A$ be a ring with a regular element $t$ that is $t$-adically Zariskian and integral over a Noetherian ring.
+Let $g\in A$ be a regular element.
+Let $A^{j}$ be the Tate ring associated to $\big(A[\frac{t^j}{g}], (t)\big)$ for every integer $j>0$.
 Then we have an isomorphism of rings